 - Your PC or Router has Blocked a Website

 You won't be able to connect if the host file or firewall/router Access Control settings prohibit the website you're trying to access.
-An error message will show as a result.
+You will find an error message as a result.

 - Multiple Interferences